mixxxdj/manual/source/chapters/user_interface.rst

   * Holding down the Cue button plays the track from the Cue point as long as the button is pressed.
-After releasing the Cue button, the track jumps back to Cue point and pauses again.
+After releasing the Cue button, the track jumps back to the Cue point and pauses again.
 Continue playback by pressing the Play/Pause button before releasing the Cue button.

 * **While paused not at Cue point (Play button flashing)**: